Modelling spacecraft-emitted electrons measured by SWA-EAS experiment on board Solar Orbiter mission: Measurements

 The electron density and other electron moments from SWA-EAS measurements are not (yet) publicly available in SOAR.
 For comparison with RPW measurements, we estimate the electron density and temperature by fitting the measured phase space density spectra in the thermal energy range (20-70\,eV) for the core and in the suprathermal energy range (200-600\,eV) for the halo electron population.
 The estimated electron densities were corrected for the effect of the spacecraft potential as measured by RPW by use of the Boltzmann factor $\exp \left( -e\Phi/kT\right)$.
 The fitting model uses two isotropic non-drifting Maxwellian distributions defined by (\ref{eq:maxwellPRF}) as shown in Fig.~\ref{fig:easdata} by red and green dotted lines for the core and halo electron population, respectively.

 The electron (or solar wind) bulk speed is difficult to be derived from the SWA-EAS measurements.
 We used the proton bulk speed from the on-ground moments of the ion 3D VDFs acquired by the Proton and Alpha Sensor (PAS), which is another part of the SWA experiment, as reported in \cite{owen2020}.
 The on-ground SWA-PAS proton moments are available in SOAR as Level~2 GRND MOM data products.
 For a complete description of the plasma background environment, including the relevant characteristic spatial and temporal electron scales, we used measurements of the magnetic field acquired by the Solar Orbiter magnetometer (MAG, see \cite{horbury2020}).
 All measured data used in the present study are given in the Spacecraft Reference Frame\footnote{ESA Solar Orbiter SPICE kernels are available at \url{https://spiftp.esac.esa.int/data/SPICE/SOLAR-ORBITER/}} (SRF).
 All relevant plasma parameters from the in situ Solar Orbiter instruments for the two selected SWA-EAS samples are summarized in Tab.~\ref{tab:solo_parameter}.
-The difference in derived plasma densities (electron and proton) across the different experiments likely points to an incomplete cross-calibration of the available data products in SOAR.
-For both samples~A and~B, we find the electron density from SWA-EAS and RPW observations to be smaller compared to the proton density derived from SWA-PAS measurements.
-The RPW densities, internally cross-calibrated to the plasma frequency, were used as a reference value in our study.
+The difference in the derived plasma electron densities between EAS and RPW likely reflects remaining uncertainties in the cross-calibration of the available Solar Orbiter data products.
+The RPW densities, which are internally calibrated using the plasma frequency measurements and are therefore considered to provide a more reliable estimate of the ambient plasma density, are used as the reference values in this study.